powerlim2/analytics_interviews/Stats/2_/README.md

 We know from the given python code that parent populations of both `x` and `X` are normally distributed and have the same variance.
 This satisfies the assumption for the unpaired t-test.

+Hypothesis:
-H0: The mean of `X` and the mean of `x` are equal
+- H0: The mean of `X` and the mean of `x` are equal
-H1: two means are NOT equal
+- H1: two means are NOT equal

 ```python
 from scipy.stats import t